terrytilley/books-challenge-ui/README.md

 ## Considerations

-- We expect you to solve the challenge in 1h.
 - We won't limit your choice of tools or libraries.
 But make choices that suits your needs.
 There's no need to use a bazooka to kill an ant but the point of the challenge is to evaluate your skills.

 ## Instructions

 Consider the ficticious company "Books on Tap" that sells books online.
-We created a very simple api where you can query, create, update books.
+We created a very simple api where you can query and create books.

+Api url and docs - https://bookontap.azurewebsites.net/

 We have built a simple project based on Create-React-App for ease of development and not having to worry about configs.
 Feel free to create your own project structure if you so please.

+You can start by cloning this repo to your machine.

+**Please commit code to a github repo or to this one in a separate branch with your name**

 ### Tasks:

-- Query api to retrieve books
+- Query api to retrieve books and list them
-- Display available books
-- Use whatever frameworks you prefer
-- Be creative ✨
+- When clicking in one of the listed books, should navigate to a page where it can be seen more details of the book - for example if book is available or not

+Extra points for creativity ✨